mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 DC/OS now allows you to provide a non-CA custom external certificate and key that the Admin Router will then use for clients connecting to a cluster.
 For more information, see [Configuring a Custom External Certificate](/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/)

 ## Domain Sockets for Agent Executor Communication
-Agents and Executors now communicate over Unix Domain sockets making operators life easy in the presence of container overlay networks.

-# Marathon Fixed and Improved Issues
-For a detailed description on updates to Marathon, see the [changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).
+Added a new configuration option `mesos_http_executors_domain_sockets`, which will cause the mesos-agent to use domain sockets when communicating with executors (default is enabled).
+This change allows administrators to write firewall rules blocking unauthorized access to the agent port 5051 since access to this will not be required anymore for executors to work.

 # Breaking changes
+- The configuration option `MARATHON_ACCEPTED_RESOURCE_ROLES_DEFAULT_BEHAVIOR` replaces the config option `MARATHON_DEFAULT_ACCEPTED_RESOURCE_ROLES`.
+Please see the Marathon [command-line flag documentation](https://github.com/mesosphere/marathon/blob/master/docs/docs/command-line-flags.md) for a description of the flag.
+- Removal of`revive_offers_for_new_apps` Marathon option.
+- Marathon no longer sanitizes the field `acceptedResourceRoles`.
+The field is an array of one or two values: `*` and the service role.
+Previously, when an invalid value was provided, Marathon would silently drop it.
+Now, it returns an error.
+If this causes a disruption, you can re-enable this feature by adding `MARATHON_DEPRECATED_FEATURES=sanitize_accepted_resource_roles` to the file `/var/lib/dcos/marathon/environment` on all masters.
+You must remove this line before upgrading to DC/OS 2.2.
+- DC/OS Net now waits until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses.
+(DCOS_OSS-5463)
+- dcos-net (l4lb) allows for graceful shutdown of connections by changing the VIP backend weight to 0 when tasks are unhealthy or enter the TASK_KILLING state instead of removing them.
+(D2IQ-61077)
 - Removed the octarine package from DC/OS.
 It was originally used as a proxy for the CLI but is not used for this purpose anymore.
-- DC/OS Net now waits until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses.
-(DCOS_OSS-5463)
 - Removed the avro-cpp package from DC/OS.
 It was originally used as part of the metrics-collection framework, which now relies on a different infrastructure.
 - Removed the spartan package from DC/OS.
 Is was deprecated in 1.11 and replaced by dcos-net.
 - Removed the toybox package from DC/OS.
 Is was used only by Spartan.
 - Removed the dcos-history-service from DC/OS.
 (DCOS-58529)
+- New format for Admin Router access logs.
+(D2IQ-43957, DCOS-59598, D2IQ-62839)

+# Component Versions

+DC/OS 2.1.0 includes the following component versions:

+- Apache&reg; Mesos&reg; 1.10.0-dev
+- Marathon 1.10.17
+- Metronome 0.6.44
+- DC/OS UI to v5.0.41

 # Fixed and Improved Issues
 - Zookeeper log messages are now being forwarded to syslog.
 (COPS-6128)
 - Fixed a critical error in Metronome where existing jobs appear to be lost after upgrade.
 (COPS-6092)
 - (COPS-5951, COPS-5827)
 - Fixed an issue where in some rare circumstances, after upgrading a cluster, users were no longer able to launch tasks that use the UCR containerizer.
 (D2IQ-64507, COPS-5868)
 - Fixed an issue where image pull in UCR was not working for nvcr.io (missing ‘service’/‘scope’ parameters).
 (COPS-5804)
 - Upgraded Java to version 8u232 to align with previous DC/OS releases.
 (DCOS-62548, COPS-5738)
 - Fixed an issue where after a DC/OS upgrade, the executor resources used by tasks on the agent were being incorrectly counted against quota.
 (COPS-5725)
 - DC/OS Admin Router now allows large packages of files, up to 32GB, to the Package Registry.
 (D2IQ-61233, COPS-5615)

-COPS-5428
+- COPS-5428
-COPS-5931
+- COPS-5931
-COPS-5915
+- COPS-5915
-COPS-5814
+- COPS-5814
-COPS-5629
+- COPS-5629

+## Mesos Fixed and Improved Issues
+For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/1ff2fcd90eabd98786531748869b8596120f7dfe/CHANGELOG)

+## Marathon Fixed and Improved Issues
+For a detailed description on updates to Marathon, see the [changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).

+## Metronome Fixed and Improved Issues
+For a detailed description on updates to Marathon, see the [changelog](https://github.com/dcos/metronome/blob/master/changelog.md).